This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Noise Pollution and its Effects”.

 6. All sound is noise.

 Explanation: Not all sound is noise.
 Sound is the voice below of the threshold of pain where organisms can listen to the voice without any struggle.
 But noise is the disturbance that arises in the sound and cause problems to organisms.

 7. At what decibel instantaneous rupture of membrane happens?

-Explanation: Instantaneous rapture of membrane occurs at the decibel of 150.
+Explanation: Instantaneous rapture of the membrane occurs at the decibel of 150.
 Threshold of pain is caused at the decibel of 146.
-If the noise level increased to 150 decibel than within no time there will be an instantaneous rupture of membrane occurs.
+If the noise level increased to 150 decibels than within no time there will be an instantaneous rupture of membrane occurs.

 8. What is the ambient noise level in the residential one during night time?